dylanjcastillo/stayhomeandlearn.org/README.md

 # How to setup locally

-These are the instructions for setting up the site, including the setting up Google Sheets API as a CMS, and hosting it on S3 for free.
+These are the instructions for setting up the site, including using the Google Sheets API as a CMS and hosting the site on S3 for free ([if you are within the limits of the free tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc)).
 For that purpose, you'll need to have a [Google account](https://myaccount.google.com/), a [GCP account](https://cloud.google.com/), and an [AWS account](https://aws.amazon.com/free/).

 In addition, you should have the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) installed, as it currently uses whatever profile you specify in the `aws_config.ini` for connecting to AWS.